Welcome to Natchitoches, Louisiana’s oldest settlement in the Louisiana Purchase, where charming streets wind through this enchanting destination.

 Be sure to try the famous Natchitoches meat pie, a savory pastry filled with a delicious mix of ground beef, pork, and spices.
 Lasyone’s Meat Pie Kitchen, a local favorite, has served these delectable treats since 1967.

-If you’re in the mood for seafood, the Maglieaux’s offers a menu that showcases a broad menu prepared with a Creole/Italian flair.
+If you’re in the mood for seafood, the Maglieaux’s offers a broad menu prepared with a Creole/Italian flair.
 The deck offers a beautiful view of the Cane River.

 Indulge in Natchitoches’ renowned pralines for a delightful conclusion to your meal.
 These buttery treats are made with pecans and sugar.